openneuropet/outreach/README.md

 One of our favourite tool at OpenNeuroPET is [PETSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/PetSurfer).
 If you haven't heard about it, [check out this video from Doug Greve](https://youtu.be/1-sgAct6_NY?t=1583).
 To make life easier, you can [wrap PETSurfer in a pipeline with python](https://youtu.be/m3pFVS13U3g), as explained by V. Beliveau during Brain Hack Nordic 2021.

+## Educational lectures

+Find on the INCF training space our [lectures from the 2025 Nordic PET-BIDS Onboarding](https://training.incf.org/course/bids-pet-researchers-data-curation-sharing-and-analysis) hosted by [The Centre for Imaging Research](https://imagingresearch.se/) at the Karolinska Institut.

 ## Calendar of Past and Upcoming Events